 This library also has a membership program to enter, but they don’t allow anyone to borrow the books to take home.
 For instance, if you’re a non-member adult who wants to head to the 2nd floor, it cost Rp.30.000,00 (~$2).
 If you bring a child, it costs Rp.30.000,00 for them and Rp.10.000,00 for the accompanying adult.
 Although the membership program allows you to borrow books, it is more suitable/beneficial for a family because it cost Rp.375.000,00 per year (~$25).

 Address: Jl.
 Intan RSPP No.21B, RW.2, Cilandak Bar., Kec.
 Cilandak, Kota Jakarta Selatan, Daerah Khusus Ibukota Jakarta 12430

 Opening Hours: Monday to Sunday 10.00 – 19.00

 3. OMAH Library

-For those of you looking for books about architecture and design, the On Meeting Architecture Hub (OMAH) library is the perfect place for you.
-An as architecture himself, OMAH’s founder Realrich Sjarief aims to use this library to help rising architects have access to architectural books in Indonesia.
-You’ll be able to find around 1,500 theoretical books, case studies, and monographs.
+For those of you looking for books about architecture and design, the On Meeting Architecture Hub (OMAH) library is certainly the place for you.
+An as architect himself, OMAH’s founder Realrich Sjarief aims to use this library to help rising architects have access to architectural books in Indonesia.
+Hence, you’ll be able to find around 1,500 theoretical books, case studies, and monographs.